 “I feel like this is my time, but eventually it’s going to be somebody else’s time,” Durant said.
 “Why not try to elevate them and make them bigger and better than I was?
 I know how much fun I’ve been able to have and I know what it’s like to have my life change in an instant because of this game.
 I want that for others too.
 I want other people to be able to experience all of this.
 That’s why I try to help the next generation.”

-Warriors, Evergreen, Featured, Top, Billy Owens, Brandon Ingram, CJ McCollum, Dirk Nowitzki, Giannis Antetokounmpo, Jamal Crawford, Jonathan Isaac, Kevin Durant, Kobe Bryant, Kristaps Porzingis, Kyle Kuzma, LeBron James, Magic Johnson, Michael Jordan, Myles Turner, Quinn Cook, Stephen Curry, Tracy McGrady, Vince Carter, Golden State Warriors, Oklahoma City Thunder
+Warriors, Evergreen, Top, Billy Owens, Brandon Ingram, CJ McCollum, Dirk Nowitzki, Giannis Antetokounmpo, Jamal Crawford, Jonathan Isaac, Kevin Durant, Kobe Bryant, Kristaps Porzingis, Kyle Kuzma, LeBron James, Magic Johnson, Michael Jordan, Myles Turner, Quinn Cook, Stephen Curry, Tracy McGrady, Vince Carter, Golden State Warriors, Oklahoma City Thunder